Skip to content

 Design Principles

-• Observe, then adapt — the same feedback loop as TCP congestion control (slow start → congestion avoidance) and adaptive bitrate streaming
+• Observe, then adapt — same feedback loop as TCP slow start / adaptive bitrate streaming

-• Cost optimization, not punishment — a low-accuracy agent isn't penalized; it receives more information because it needs it
+• Cost optimization, not punishment — a low-accuracy agent receives more information because it needs it

-• Conservative by default, relaxed by evidence — new agents start at high density; trust is earned
+• Conservative by default, relaxed by evidence — trust is earned through observation

-• No agent cooperation required — the agent doesn't know it's being profiled; it just receives appropriately detailed responses
+• No agent cooperation required — the agent doesn't know it's being profiled